browserengineering/book/book/embeds.md

 rendering event loop for all `Frame`s.

 In terms of code, basically, we'll want to refactor `Tab` so that it's a container for a new `Frame` class.
-The `Frame` will implement the rendreing work that the `Tab` used to do, and the `Tab` becomes a coordination and container class for the frame tree.
-More specfically, the `Tab` class will:
+The `Frame` will implement the rendering work that the `Tab` used to do, and the `Tab` becomes a coordination and container class for the frame tree.
+More specifically, the `Tab` class will:

-* Kick off animation frames and rendering
+* Kick off animation frames and rendering.
-* Impement accessibility
+* Impement accessibility.
-* Provide glue code between `Browser` and the documents to implement event handling
+* Provide glue code between `Browser` and the documents to implement event handling.
-* Proxy communication between frame documents
+* Proxy communication between frame documents.
-* Own the display list for all frames in the tab
+* Own the display list for all frames in the tab.
-* Commit to the browser thread
+* Commit to the browser thread.

 And the `Frame` class will:

-* Own the DOM, layout trees, and scroll offset for its HTML document
+* Own the DOM, layout trees, and scroll offset for its HTML document.
-* Own a `JSContext` if it is cross-origin to its parent
+* Own a `JSContext` if it is cross-origin to its parent.
-* Run style, layout and paint on the its DOM and layout tree
+* Run style, layout and paint on the its DOM and layout tree.
-* Implement loading and event handling (focus, hit testing, etc) for its HTML document
+* Implement loading and event handling (focus, hit testing, etc) for its HTML document.

 A `Frame` will also recurse into child `Frame`s for additional rendering and hit testing.